RSchade/Maya-Easifier/README.md

-"# Maya Plugins to Easify Animation"
+# Maya Plugins to Easify Animation